himanshu31shr/labelMerger/KNOWLEDGE_BASE.md

    - Provide a toggle switch for users to switch between light and dark modes.
    - Ensure the toggle state is persistent across sessions (e.g., using localStorage).

-2. **IndexedDB Operations:**
+2. **Firebase Operations:**
-   - Use the `idb` library for IndexedDB operations.
+   - Use the Firebase service for data persistence
-   - Ensure data integrity and handle edge cases (e.g., empty or corrupted data).
+   - Handle offline/online states appropriately
+   - Implement proper error handling
+   - Clean up listeners when components unmount

 3. **PDF Generation:**
    - Use `pdf-lib` for PDF generation and manipulation.